-The artificial lake of Bramiana was built in 1986 at Bramiana to meet the 30.000 of the greenhouses of Ierapetra.
-It is located 5km northwest of the town, in the road connecting Ierapetra and Kalamafka village.
-The lake covers an area of 1050 acres and has a capacity of 15 million m3, making it the second largest wetland of southern Greece, after Potami Dam at Amari valley.
+The artificial lake of Bramiana was built in 1986 near village Bramiana to meet the 30.000 of the greenhouses around Ierapetra.
+It is located 5km northwest of the town, in the road connecting Ierapetra with Kalamafka village.
+The lake covers an area of 1050 acres and has a capacity of 15 million m3, making it the second largest wetland of southern Greece, after Potami Dam at Amari.
+The best period to visit is in early spring, when water level is at its peak, while during some summers, one can see the chuch of Prophet Elijah appearing from the bottom of the lake.

 Mallard ducks that had disappeared from the island since 1975, have started nesting in the dam.
 Ferruginous ducks, moorhens, herons, pewits, gulls and terns are some of the waterfowl species of the lake.
 Apart from these, there have been observed eagles, falcons, partridges, turtle doves, larks, swallows, etc. During spring and autumn, Bramiana dam is overwhelmed by thousands of migratory birds.
 In winter, the lake is a haven for birds wintering there, many of which are threatened with extinction worldwide (ferruginous duck, black stork, lanner falcon, kestrel etc).
 Other animals such as frogs, hares, hedgehogs, bats, shrew, turtles, water snakes and lizards are met in the area.
 The vegetation around the lake is characterized by reeds, plane trees, pines, poplars and tamarisks.